 What is an LLC – Limited Liability Company?

-The LLC a hybrid business structure designed to provide the limited liability features of a Corporation and the tax efficiencies and operational flexibility of a partnership.
-LLC’s are a popular choice for sole proprietors who want an easy and inexpensive form of ownership.
-For multi-member organizations, LLC’s offer maximum asset protection and flexibility for taxation; offering partnership, S Corp and C Corp options.
-The Limited Liability Company (LLC) is now a recognized business structure in all 50 states including the District of Columbia.
+The LLC is a hybrid business structure designed to provide the limited liability features of a corporation and the tax efficiencies and operational flexibility of a partnership.
+LLCs are a popular choice for sole proprietors who want an easy and inexpensive form of ownership.
+For multi-member organizations, LLCs offer maximum asset protection and flexibility for taxation, offering partnership, S Corp, and C Corp options.
+The Limited Liability Company (LLC) is now a recognized business structure in all 50 states, including the District of Columbia.

 What are the main advantages of forming an LLC?